Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Rituximab (Rituxan) was the first monoclonal antibody approved for cancer.
 This drug targets the CD-20 antigen, which is found on most B-cell lymphomas.
 It is the most commonly used biologic drug, particularly in combination with standard chemotherapy regimens.

 Rituximab is used to treat many types of CD20-positive tumors.
-Rituximab is used as a single drug or in combination with chemotherapy for low-grade or follicular lymphoma.
+Rituximab is used as a single drug or in combination with chemotherapy for low-grade or FL.
 It is also used in combination with other drugs for other types and stages of lymphomas including diffuse large B-cell (DLBC).
 Rituximab in combination with CHOP (a regimen called R-CHOP, or CHOP-R) is used for first-line treatment of aggressive lymphomas.
+Rituximab may also be combined with bendamustine and polatuzumab (Polivy) (polatuzumab vedotin-piiq) to treat patients with diffuse large B-cell lymphoma (DLBCL) that has progressed or returned after at least two prior therapies.

 Rituximab is given by infusion.
 The treatment has mild-to-moderate short-term side effects, including nausea, fever, chills, hives, dizziness, and headache.
 Uncommon and more serious side effects are severe allergic reactions, very low blood pressure, blood abnormalities, wheezing, infections, and sudden heart events.

 Rituximab has also been associated with cases of progressive multifocal leukoencephalopathy (PML), a rare and potentially deadly brain disorder.
-Patients who experience any of the following symptoms should immediately contact their doctors:
+People who experience any of the following symptoms should immediately contact their providers:

 - Vision problems or unusual eye movements